MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-programmatically-remove-security-level-2-attachments-from-messages-and-save-them-to-disk.md

 # Programmatically Remove Security Level 2 Attachments from Messages and Save Them to Disk

-This example shows how to remove security Level 2 attachments from e-mail messages and save them to a disk, from where they can be opened.
+This example shows how to remove security Level 2 attachments from email messages and save them to a disk, from where they can be opened.

 ## Example